Chandan220698/Python_Pro_Bootcamp-100Days_of_Code/Day 3 - Control Flow and Logical Operators/readme.md

 ### Code 2: Logical Operators

-> AND operator : True when all condition is True
+> AND operator : True when all condition is True<br>
-> OR operator : True when any of condition is True
+> OR operator : True when any of condition is True<br>
 > Not operator : Reverse the True to False and vise-versa